olilanz/deepbeepmeep-YuEGP/README.md

 A flux derived image generator that will allow you to transfer an object of your choosing in a prompted scene.
 It is optimized to run with ony 6 GB of VRAM.

 ## News and Updates
+* **2025.02.10 🔥**: V3.0 DeepBeepMeep: Added possibility to generate multiple songs per Genres prompt and to generate multiple Genres songs in a row based on the same lyrics.
+Added also a progression bar and an Abort button.
+You will need to update the transformers patch for the progression bar to work.
+I have also added an experimental turbo stage 2 that makes this stage two times faster (use the --turbo-stage2 switch).
+It will work with 16GB+ VRAM and may produce lesser quality songs.
-* **2025.02.06 🔥**: V2.21 DeepBeepMeep: Thanks to olilanz for aligning infer.py with gradio server.py and addding code to reinforce robustness
+* **2025.02.08 🔥**: V2.21 DeepBeepMeep: Thanks to olilanz for aligning infer.py with gradio server.py and addding code to reinforce robustness
 * **2025.02.06 🔥**: V2.2 DeepBeepMeep: forgot to remove test code that was slowing down profile 1 and 3
 * **2025.02.06 🔥**: V2.1 DeepBeepMeep: 3 times faster with 12+ GB VRAM GPUs (requires Flash Attention 2) thanks to a new optimized transformers libary.
 You will need to reapply the patchtransformers.sh.
 Generating a 1 min song takes now only 4 minutes on a RTX 4090 !
 Added also progression info in terminal to provide feedback (pending real progression bars).